Table of Contents

-How To Get In The Athletic Stance: It is also called a square stance.
+How to get in the the athletic shooting stance.
 Please note, the strong side is your dominant hand.
-So, if you’re right-handed, your right feet and hands are your strong side.
+So, if you’re right-handed, your right feet and hands are your strongside.
 The weak-side is your non-dominant or non-shooting hand.

 - Square your shoulders up toward your target.

 - Your feet should be straight and separate around the width of your shoulder.